flit/argon-rtos/README.md

 }
 ~~~

+### Requirements

+Requires a Cortex-M based microcontroller.

+- ARMv6-M
+- ARMv7-M

+Tested cores:

+- Arm Cortex-M0+
+- Arm Cortex-M4
+- Arm Cortex-M4F

+Supported toolchains:

+- IAR EWARM
+- Keil MDK (armcc)
+- GNU Tools for Arm Embedded Processors (gcc)

+Language requirements:
+- C99
+- C++98

 ### Portability

-Argon is primarily targeted at ARM Cortex-M processors.

-The Cortex-M porting layer only accesses common Cortex-M resources (i.e., SysTick, NVIC, and SCB).
+The Cortex-M porting layer only accesses standard Cortex-M resources (i.e., SysTick, NVIC, and SCB).
 It should work without modification on any Cortex-M-based MCU.

-The kernel itself is fairly architecture-agnostic, and should be relatively easily portable to other architectures.
+The kernel itself is fairly architecture-agnostic, and should be easily portable to other architectures.
 All architecture-specific code is isolated into a separate directory.

 ### Source code